hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_photograph_of_an_iceberg_in_the_arctic_with_the_bl_d217abd0-0b23-4a82-9096-d9791a52ffe9-0_0.content.md

 ![Arctic iceberg wallpaper](arctic-iceberg-wallpaper.jpg)

 This stunning photograph captures the beauty and majesty of an iceberg in the Arctic.
-The blue and white colors of the ice contrast against a dark sky, creating a dramatic and captivating image.
+The blue and white colors of the ice contrast against a dark sky, creating a dramatic and Cap<wbr>ti<wbr>va<wbr>ting image.

 ## Explore the Arctic